jessicarush/react-notes/nextjs_data_fetching_summary.md

 If I have a Next.js frontend and all my fetch requests to the Flask backend are happening in server components or server actions, then I don't need to worry about CORS as these are server-to-server calls.

-## Fetching from a backend API served alongside Next.js
+## URL environment variables for backend APIs

 Nginx only handles requests coming from the client-side (browsers).
-If I have a Flask backend and a Next.js frontend and all my fetch requests to the backend are happening in server components or server actions, then these all need to use the full *internal URL* of the backend (e.g., http://flask-service:5000 if using service discovery, or http://192.168.1.10:5000 if using an internal IP).
+If I have a Flask backend and a Next.js frontend and all my fetch requests to the backend are happening in server components or server actions, then these all need to use the full *internal URL* of the backend.

+You could set a `BACKEND_INTERNAL_URL` environment variable:

+Development: This could be http://127.0.0.1:5000.
+Production: The internal network address/port of the Flask service (e.g., http://flask-service:5000 if using service discovery, or http://192.168.1.10:5000 if using an internal IP).